es

 HUNTING

-Waterfowl hunting is permitted on Saturdays, Sundays and public holidays, from October 12th to the second Sunday in February.
+Waterfowl hunting is permitted on Saturdays, Sundays and bank holidays from October 12 to the second Sunday in February.

-For safety and comfort, the most suitable area to visit at this time is the Muntanyeta Verda.
+For the safety and comfort of sightseers, the most advisable area to visit at this time is the Muntanyeta Verda.

 FISHING

-La Marjal has been declared an "Eel Reserve Zone", which means that fishing is prohibited along the Salinar, Bullent and Racons rivers, in the Bassa de Sineu and in the Regalatxo channel.
+The Marjal has been declared a ‘Protected reserve area for eels’, which means that fishing is prohibited along the Salinar, Bullent and Racons rivers, in the Bassa de Sineu and in the Regalatxo channel.